thineshsubramani/syslite/README.md

 ---

+## Comments
+I'm converting this into single binary which works on cross platform to extract operating system information, return in yaml, json and string

 ## Why `go-syslite`?

 - **Lightweight & Fast**: A minimalistic library with zero dependencies, optimized for high performance and low memory usage.